-The trial's hardly begun.
+The trial's hardly started.
 The prosecution has only just begun presenting evidence; the defense is hours away from making its rebuttals.
 It seems premature to send the jury out for deliberations, let alone for lunch.
 But while we idle in the gallery praying for recess, I might as well whisper my impressions of the accused.

 Clair de Musc has so many elements that I don't like (white musk, white florals, cleanliness next to Godliness) that I ought to despise it outright.
 I'm certainly capable of keeping an open mind, but I find it hard to unclench my teeth when faced with so oversanitized a scent.
 It's the antithesis of the rich, animalic, spicy perfumes I prefer, and yet, am I being fair?
 Surely it hasn't been upon my wrists long enough to judge...